openfootball/openfootball.github.io/questions.md

 Thus, the idea is - why not build on what works and build a wiki for "structured" data e.g.

 - Wikipedia     - wiki w/ free-form text => mostly unstructured data
-- `football.db` - wiki w/ mostly free-form text => always 100% structured data (ready for easy import into SQL tables)
+- `football.db` - wiki w/ mostly free-form text => always 100% structured data (ready for easy loading into SQL tables with a 100% data accuracy guarantee)